 Motion Path

-When adding keyframes to a 2D Parameter, Autograph draws a trajectory in the Viewer based on the Parameter's changes over time.
-This trajectory is called Motion-Path and is most often used to visualize the movement of a Layer.
-Although Position Parameter isn't the only one concerned, we'll start by adding keys to it to keep things simple.
+When adding keyframes to a 2D parameter, Autograph draws a trajectory in the Viewer based on the parameter changes over time.
+This trajectory is called a Motion Path and is most often used to visualize the movement of a layer.
+Although the Position parameter isn't the only one concerned, we'll start by adding keys to it to keep things simple.

-With two keyframes added to the Position parameter, at different times and for different values, a Motion-Path appears in the Viewer:
+After adding two keyframes to the Position parameter at different times and for different values, a Motion Path appears in the Viewer:

-When animating a Layer, you need to ask two questions:
+When animating a layer, you need to consider two things:

-The Motion-Path's main purpose is to answer the first question, representing the spatial evolution of a 2D parameter.
+The main purpose of a Motion Path is to set the layer trajectory, representing the spatial evolution of a 2D parameter.

-For the second question regarding the velocity on this trajectory, other tools are more suitable for that:
+To control layer velocity on this trajectory, there are other tools that are more suitable to use:

-• Motion Path Tool: for editing several Motion Paths at once.
+- Motion Path Tool: for editing several Motion Paths at the same time

 Each keyframe in the Position parameter of the Timeline is spatially represented by one of the Motion Path control points.

-These control points are displayed as squares, in yellow when selected.
+These control points are displayed as yellow squares when selected.

-If we bring the Keyframes closer together, we see that the dots density decreases as the number of frames separating them also decreases.
+If we bring the keyframes closer together, the dot density decreases as the number of frames separating them also decreases.

 Note

-As dot density is related to the number of frames separating the two keyframes, the composition's framerate also affects it.
-The higher the framerate, the greater the number of dots.
+Dot density is related to the number of frames separating the two keyframes, the composition frame rate also affects it.
+The higher the frame rate, the greater the number of dots.

-The only visual indication of the Layer's speed is the distance between the dots.
-The further apart they are, the faster the Layer moves.
+The only visual indication of the layer speed is the distance between the dots.
+The further apart they are, the faster the layer moves.

 If you click on the last point, you won't see this tangent, as its handle is at the same place as the control point.